 Expect to get your statement credit within three business days.

 What Chase cards offer Pay Yourself Back?

-All three types of Ultimate Rewards credit cards let you use the Pay Yourself Back feature.
+As of 2021, only the two types of Ultimate Rewards credit cards let you use the Pay Yourself Back feature.
 But each card type offers a different value for point redemption differently.
 Here’s how it looks:

 Chase Sapphire cards